WoodProgrammer/Turkish-Language-NLP-API/README.md

 And after:

+  This is for creating own virtual workspace.
     `$ pip install virtualenv`

 After installed these modules problemless.

     `$ cd FLASK-API/
      $ source api bin/activate`
+You can activate the virtualenv but you need install packages again:
+     `$(api)  pip install -r requirements.txt`

+(FOR YOUR HOST .)
+     `$ pip install -r requirements.txt`

 For run the server: